barriosnahuel/push-me/CONTRIBUTING.md

 *Here are some useful notes when making changes on this project.*

-But, before going deeper I suggest you to take a look to the [opensource.guide] (https://opensource.guide/), there are many things to learn from there! 😃
+But, before going deeper I suggest you to take a look to the [opensource.guide](https://opensource.guide/), there are many things to learn from there! 😃

 ## Local setup ⚙